 FELLOWS PROGRAM

-- Our master’s degree program should be rooted in a strong and consistent philosophical and conceptual framework;
+- Our master’s degree program is rooted in a strong and consistent philosophical and conceptual framework;

-- - The master’s program should be intellectually stimulating and rigorous, grounded in theories related to teaching and learning, yet practical and applicable to teachers’ daily work;
+- The master’s program is intellectually stimulating and rigorous, grounded in theories related to teaching and learning, yet practical and applicable to teachers’ daily work;

-- - Teachers should be empowered, both as instructors and as designers of curriculum;
+- Teachers are empowered, both as instructors and as designers of curriculum;

-- - Our curriculum should reflect what we know about how children and adolescents learn and how adults learn - and it should be steeped in the best practices of teaching them;
+- Our curriculum reflects what we know about how children and adolescents learn and how adults learn - and is steeped in the best practices of teaching them;

-- - The master’s program should enhance the professional practice of its participants, where the cumulative, collective experience of the program transcends the series of courses taught;
+- The master’s program enhances the professional practice of its participants, where the cumulative, collective experience of the program transcends the series of courses taught;

 The Structure of the Fellows Program

-The Fellows Program is designed as a two year cohort model.
+The power of a cohort model The Fellows Program is a part-time program designed around cohorts.
 Each cohort is composed of teachers from a particular school or district, or from a few schools with similar missions in close physical proximity.
-The summer session for each year is scheduled as a three week semester, running Monday through Friday, where two graduate courses are taken.
-Each of the fall and spring semesters involves classes scheduled one or two evenings per week, usually from 5:00-7:30 for one class or from 4:30-9:00 for two classes.
-Each cohort determines the exact times of the courses as well as the evenings for the classes to be held.
-The 32 semester hour program is sequenced and mindful of the fact that these are practicing teachers.
-Teachers' current foundational content area and pedagogical knowledge are the platform from which this program begins.
-That said, new thinking, developments, practices and standards are central to each course.
-Each course either introduces the theoretical background and thinking about the topic (e.g. differentiated instruction, co-teaching, the responsive classroom, gender-based teaching and management, brain-based research and learning, project-based learning, trauma-informed teaching, etc.) or builds upon previous courses.
-The assignments for the program are also coordinated and scaffolded with each other to ensure deep and meaningful learning.
+The face-to-face format provides unique opportunities for collaboration and colleagueship.
+Teacher-centered schedule The program is taught on site, providing convenience for participants.
+Participants also choose which day the class is taught during the fall and spring schedules.
+The summer session for each year is scheduled as a three week semester, running Monday through Friday, where one or two graduate courses are taken.
+Each of the fall and spring semesters involves classes scheduled one or two evenings per week, depending on cohort preferences.
+Each cohort determines the exact after-school times of the courses as well as the evenings for the classes to be held.
+Flexible curriculum The 32 semester hour program is sequenced and mindful of the fact that these participants practicing teachers.
+Teachers' current foundational content area and pedagogical knowledge are the platform from which this program begins, and which is then augmented with new thinking, developments, and practices.
+That said, the curriculum is designed with flexibility.
+The curriculum includes several seminar classes, as well as a Capstone course, where teachers can choose areas of study relevant to their own personal interests.
+Each course either introduces the theoretical background and thinking about the topic or builds upon previous courses.
+The assignments for the program merge theory and practice and are coordinated and scaffolded with each other to ensure deep and meaningful learning.
 Application of what is learned is central to the philosophy and success of the program, so that during the school year, Fellows carry out graduate assignments in their own classrooms, applying new theories and strategies with their own students.
-Graduate students are accepted in cohorts.
-Cohorts are composed of teachers from similar backgrounds.
-For example, different cohorts would be formed for independent school teachers, Catholic school teachers, urban public school teachers, suburban public school teachers or charter school teachers.
-The Fellows Program is site-based.
-Not only are assignments carried out in the teachers’ own classrooms, but the program can be customized to a particular school’s or district’s goals.
-Further, the graduate courses are taught on site at one of the schools, at a mutually convenient location.
-The master’s program culminates with a comprehensive master’s exam.
+The master's exam The M.Ed.
+Fellows Program culminates with a comprehensive master’s exam.
 There are three components to the exam: a written response to the core propositions of the National Board for Professional Teaching Standards (NBPTS), a capstone project of the teacher's choice, and an oral defense.
 Application Information: Please contact Christine Totte at [email protected] for more information about the program.
 Criteria and materials needed for acceptance:

 |